 Strengths of Aquaponic Gardening

-First of all, let’s begin with the strengths that are associated with aquaponic gardening.
+First of all, let’s discover the benefits of aquaponic gardening.

 i) 90% less water

 All the water used is retained in water-tight containers and is prevented from draining away naturally.
 Only that lost through evaporation and transpiration needs to be replaced.Conventional gardening typically uses ten times as much water as aquaponics.
 It’s not surprising that aquaponics is so popular in Australia.

 The plants are grown in lightweight media and the nutrients supplied via a constant supply of water.
 Furthermore there is no compaction and digging is a thing of the past.
 This not only saves you from back ache but also allows natural development of microorganisms.